Here are some very important things to be aware of, following your procedure.

 • Asymmetry: Every effort will be made to avoid asymmetry, however, please keep in mind that human faces are not symmetrical, and consequently adjustments may be necessary, during the follow-up session for any corrective “touch-ups”.
 (Never Forget: “eyebrows are sisters, not twins!”)

-• Excessive Swelling or Bruising: Some clients may experience some bruising and/or swelling.
-I highly recommend taking ARNICA, a natural herb widely available at drug stores and organic food stores, for at least 7 days before and after the procedure.
+• Excessive Swelling or Bruising: Some clients may experience more bruising and/or swelling then others.
+If you bruise easily or heal slowly, I highly recommend taking ARNICA, a natural herb widely available at drug stores and organic food stores, for at least 7 days before and after the procedure.

 • Anesthesia: Topical anesthetic creams are used to numb the area to be treated, containing a mixture of Lidocaine, Prilocaine, Benzocaine, Tetracaine and Epinephrine.
 If you are allergic to any of these, please let me know.